eastein/lidless/README.txt

 The username and password options work with HTTP basic authentication or ZoneMinder's time based authentication session at this time.
 They are optional.
 HTTPS does not work for camera sources.
 If you want to go through ZoneMinder, the URL must end with auth= (the GET parameter for auth must be at the end), the `zm_auth_hash_secret` parameter must be added into the camera JSON stanza, and the `username`/`password` should be a valid user in the ZoneMinder instance.

+# Alerts

+These only make sense if you have an `irc` or `announced` stanza.
+See the *roles* section for more about making an alert go to more than one output.

+    {
+      "role" : ["announcer", "frontend"],
+      "type" : "alert",
+      "mode" : "sustain",
+      "high_level" : 0,
+      "duration" : 73200,
+      "message" : "I've been sitting here in the woodshop for like a day and nobody came in.
+Will nobody touch my     wood?", "camera" : "woodshop",
+      "throttle" : 86400
+    }

+How the `high_level`, `low_level` and `mode` settings here work will be documented later; for now, refer to the code in `percept.py` that concerns alerts.
+The `throttle` parameter will prevent the alert from firing more often than every that-many seconds.

+## announced

+The program announced is a simple system for recieving textual commands that are spoken via text to speech.
+If you have one running and would like to make alerts be sent over it, you can create an `announced` stanza, like so:

+    {
+      "role" : "announcer",
+      "type" : "announced",
+      "zmq_url" : "tcp://10.100.0.16:4503"
+    }

+See the *roles* section on alert routing considerations.

 ## FFMPEG

 *WARNING: EXPERIMENTAL*